Article 19 min read 4,446 words

 Suggested next steps in ui44

-1. Open the first linked robot page and note the listed sensors, connectivity methods, and voice stack before you interpret any policy claim.
+1. Open G1 and note the listed sensors, connectivity methods, and voice stack before you interpret any policy claim.

-2. Open the linked manufacturer page to see whether the privacy question touches one model or a broader lineup.
+2. Cross-check the wider brand context on Unitree so you can see whether the privacy question touches one model or a broader lineup.

 3. Use the linked component pages to confirm how common the relevant sensors and connectivity layers are across the database.